robincamille/spacebot/README.md

 This Slack bot gets it.
 You just wanna go to space!
 Let Spacebot help.

+The main script for this bot is located in scripts/main.js.

 ## I want to leave this planet

 Anytime someone types **I want to leave this planet** in the Slack workspace, the bot will helpfully suggest somewhere else to go.